outofmbufs/python-pdp11-emulator/README.md

 showing a program: MOV R2, R3 / HALT and running it and showing the before and after (as the "2" is copied from R2 to R3)

 ## To boot UNIX:
+* I have successfully run unix v7 from the HP/RM disk emulation, and unix v5 from the RK05 emulation. unix v6 won't boot and I don't yet know why.

-* Obtain a disk image.
-I am using hp.disk0 from the unix7 subdirectory of the systems directory from SIMH.
+* Obtain a disk image; the ones I am using are hp.disk0 from the unix7 subdirectory of the systems directory from SIMH or v5root.rk from the same place.

+### Booting v7 UNIX

-* name that file rp.disk ... the name is not configurable in the code yet.
+* Take the hp.disk0 file and name it rp.disk ... the name is not configurable in the code yet.

 * You will need two separate shell windows.
 One will be the running python window, where not much happens once you get started.
 The other will be your emulated console.
 In the first window, type this: